thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Security Considerations

+## Use of TLS

+We reassess {{Section 7.1.2 of HTTP-MESSAGE-SIGNATURES}}.
+Clients SHOULD use TLS {{RFC5246}}
+(https) or equivalent transport security when making requests with Message signatures.
+Failing to do so exposes the Message signature to numerous attacks that could give attackers unintended access.

+This include reverse proxy and their consideration presented in {{reverse-proxy}}.

+An origin SHOULD refuse Signature headers when communicated over an unsecured channel.

 ## Performance Impact

 Origins should account for the overhead of signature verification in their operations.
 A local cache of public keys reduces network requests and verification latency.
 The choice of signing algorithm impacts CPU requirements.
 Origins should monitor verification latency and set appropriate timeouts to maintain service levels under load.